ishitavohra3110/Comicurity/Report.md

  Therefore, we believe that the work we are doing is essential.

 ## Project Outline
+* <b>Planned work<b>: As mentioned in the initial project proposal report, we have made comics for the 10 chapters.
+* <b>Extra work<b>: We were really excited about the project, we have also made a website (Comicurity).
+This allows the user to have better experience while reading the comics.

 ## Index
 | S. No | Concept | Chapter Name | Made By |